Balochistan Govt Increases Educational Budget By 18%: Spokesperson - UrduPoint

 Balochistan Govt Increases Educational Budget By 18%: Spokesperson

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Dec, 2019 ) :Balochistan government has increased its educational budget by 18 percent to improve the education sector in the province, said the spokesperson Balochistan government Liaquat Shahwani in an exclusive talk with APP on Monday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Dec, 2019 ) :Balochistan government has increased its educational budget by 18 percent to improve the education sector in the province, said the spokesperson Balochistan government Liaquat Shahwani in an exclusive talk with APP.

 The increasing of educational budget was aimed to improve the sector with provision of quality furniture, sports and science equipments and other basic facilities in public schools of the province, he added.